All Scripture quotations are from the 1901 American Standard Version unless otherwise noted.

 NET – “come up here”

-Some premillennialists see this as symbolic of the rapture of the Church, and that from this point forward the Church is no longer in view.
-But that is nothing more than pure assumption.
+Dispensationalists commonly see this as symbolic of the rapture of the Church, and that from this point forward the Church is no longer in view.
+But that is nothing more than an assumption.
 There is absolutely no grounds for that interpretation.
 This is simply a call to John to come up to the very throne-room of God to behold His glory, and to be given a front row seat of the events of this book.

 NET – “Come up here so that I can show you what must happen after these things.”